-Cash and cash equivalents at the end of H1 2020 were \$908m, a decrease of \$152m versus the \$1,060m position at FY 2019 primarily due to rebates in the U.S. within payables.
-Borrowings, net of issuance costs, were \$237m at the end of H1 2020 (FY 2019: \$239m).
-As a result, net cash (as defined in Note 8) stood at \$671m at H1 2020 (FY 2019: \$821m), a \$150m decrease over the half year.
+September 30, 2020 cash and cash equivalents were \$929m, a decrease of \$131m versus the \$1,060m position at year-end 2019.
+Borrowings, including issuance costs, were \$236m at the end of Q3 2020 (FY19: \$239m).
+As a result, net cash stood at \$693m at the end of Q3 2020 (FY19: \$821), a \$128m decrease over the nine month period.
+The September 2020 balance includes the required amount held on deposit as part of the Group's settlement agreement with the DOJ (expected to be finalized on November 12th).
+Assuming finalization of the settlement agreement with the DOJ, cash and net cash would be reduced by \$100m, plus interest.

-Net working capital (inventory plus trade and other receivables, less trade and other payables) was negative \$212m at the end of H1 2020 versus negative \$323m at the end of FY 2019.
-The \$111m change over the period was primarily driven by a decrease in sales returns and rebates in the U.S. within payables and a reduction in accrual levels partially offset by a decrease in trade and other receivable balances.
+Net working capital (inventory plus trade and other receivables, less trade and other payables) was negative \$217m at the end of the period versus negative \$323m at the end of 2019.
+The \$106m change over the period was primarily driven by a decrease in sales returns and rebates in the U.S. within payables and a reduction in accrual levels partially offset by a decrease in trade and other receivable balances.

-Cash used by operating activities in H1 2020 was \$132m (H1 2019 cash generated: \$45m), representing an increased use of cash of \$177m primarily due to lower revenues and trade receivables in the period exacerbated by timing of payments of sales rebates and other payables.
-Net cash outflow from operating activities was \$148m in the half year (H1 2019 net cash inflow: \$72m) reflecting the lower cash from operating activities and net tax payments in the quarter.
+Cash used by operating activities in YTD 2020 was \$94m (YTD 2019 cash generated: \$89m), representing an increased use of cash of \$183m primarily due to lower revenues and trade receivables in the period exacerbated by timing of payments of sales rebates and other payables.
+Net cash outflow from operating activities was

+\$122m in YTD 2020 (YTD 2019 net cash inflow: \$111m) reflecting the lower cash from operating activities and net tax payments in the quarter.

-H1 2020 cash outflow from investing activities was nil (H1 2019: \$2m).
-The prior year outflow related to the purchase of property, plant and equipment.
+YTD 2020 cash outflow from investing activities in YTD 2020 was \$2m (YTD 2019: \$3m).
+The current year and prior year outflows relate to the purchase of property, plant and equipment.

-H1 2020 cash outflow from financing activities was \$4m (H1 2019: \$6m), reflecting the principal portion of lease payments and the quarterly repayment on the term loan facility partially offset by proceeds from issuance of shares to satisfy the vesting of options under an employee stock purchase plan.
+YTD 2020 cash outflow from financing activities was \$7m (YTD 2019: \$9m), reflecting the principal portion of lease payments and the quarterly repayment on the term loan facility partially offset by proceeds from issuance of shares to satisfy the vesting of options under an employee stock purchase plan.